slz2003/RFCScope-/Errata_filtering/Result_manual/9868-13/packetizer_raw_output.md

 - (E2) Section 13 enforces that option fields must remain independent of other options.
 - (E3) Section 13 allows UNSAFE options to modify UDP user data, maintaining consistency with the intended UCMP behavior.

-**Severity:** Low
-  *Basis:* This observation is editorial in nature and has no operational impact, as the specification already maintains a clear terminological distinction.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-2

 ---